How to Buy and Resell Amazon Customer Return Pallets of Electronics

 The total value of returned merchandise has been growing each year.
 The value of customer returns stood at $351 billion in 2017, while $500 billion are expected in 2020.
 These are huge numbers and writing this much off would be detrimental for any company, even for a giant like Amazon.

 In addition, dealing with customer returns represents a significant logistical problem.
 Processing, shipping, inspecting and repairing these products takes time, manpower and money.
 On top of that, these products need to be stored, and storage space is expensive.
 All this adds to the costs of dealing with customer returns.

 No wonder, then, that retailers like Amazon are motivated to sell these products to get some value back from them.
 And if they can do it without as little logistical hassle as possible and in as quick a time as possible, all the better.
 That’s why a giant retailer like Amazon will prefer to liquidate a large portion of their customer returned merchandise and sell it at a for less than its potential value.

-Are the Cheapest Pallets of Amazon Returns any Good?
+Are the Cheapest Amazon Customer Return Pallets any Good?

 This is a valid question as merchandise condition is of great importance.
 Looking at the prices of the wholesale pallets, you will see some going for pennies on the dollar.
 Many are listed as ‘Untested Customer Returns’.

 These are the products that have ended up at liquidation after being returned by the buyer to retailers, manufacturers or a distribution center.
 No tests have been carried nor have any repairs been done.
 While some may run away from these products, here are a couple of reasons why you should go exactly for such pallets, especially if you have a knack for fixing electrical products.